solomonhas/CS422-ARA/README.md

 git clone https://github.com/solomonhas/CS422-ARA.git
 ```

-You would then navigate to the donwloaded location and find the CS422-ARA directory, type
+You would then navigate to the donwloaded location and find the CS422-ARA directory, once in the directory type
 ```bash
 pip install -r requirements.txt
 ```